 -

-About is about the website itself, and Multics today.
+The About category describes the website itself, and Multics today.

-- Changes (changes.html) (tier 2 page, generated from loadc.sql)
+- Changes one line per change. (tier 3 page, generated from loadc.sql)

 - Link to file that changed generated by template.